 The difference between teaching 15 years ago versus teaching now is that we have access to tools like OneNote.
 Everything we do today is activity-based.

-I will quite often start my lessons with an exercise, where students have to try and solve a problem, using skills they don’t actually have yet to efficiently solve that problem.
-Therefore, there is a need to find a new tool or new process to learn to be able to solve that problem.
+I will often start my lessons with an exercise, where students have to try and solve a problem, using skills they don’t have yet.
+Therefore, there is a need to find a new tool or new process to learn to solve that problem.

 What’s one thing most people wouldn’t know about you?

 I’ve always loved cars.
 I’ve recently bought a new car and modified it with a false floor, new suspension and reconfigured the electrical systems with a second battery and new fridge.
-Back in the day, I had a number of older cars and enjoyed pulling them apart and installing new modifications and equipment to them,
+Back in the day, I had several older cars and enjoyed pulling them apart and installing new modifications and equipment to them,